 Excluded License means a license that (a) requires disclosure, license, or redistribution of source code; (b) requires the grant of rights in excess of those granted by Boeing in its standard end user license agreements; (c) requires that others have the right to modify the code; or (d) imposes additional requirements on redistribution such as inclusion of additional license agreements for specific code modules.

-Exclusive Distribution and Exclusive Aftermarket Products means the Products identified in Table 2.3 of Attachment 1 of this BSCA, “Exclusive Distribution Product Prices and Exclusive Aftermarket Applicability.”
+Exclusive Distribution and/or Exclusive Aftermarket Products means the Products identified in Table 2.3 of Attachment 1 of this BSCA, “Exclusive Distribution Product Prices and/or Exclusive Aftermarket Applicability.”

 FAA is an acronym for the United States Federal Aviation Administration.